michalbn/Sudoku-Game/README.md

 # Sudoku-Game

 As part of this project I am developing a 9x9 sudoku game called "Graphic Sudoku Game".
-This game allows Sudoku fans to solve sudoku puzzles at various difficulty levels - easy, medium and hard and use the help button if there is difficulty solving the game board.
+This game allows Sudoku fans to solve puzzles at various difficulty levels - easy, medium and hard and use the help button if there is difficulty solving the game board.
 The help will be done using the Backtracking algorithm.

 When registering for a game the player creates a user.
 In this procedure the player selects a specific nickname and under this nickname the results and times of each game board will be saved on the server.